-Escaped or released wild boar are leading hunters a merry dance as they spread in the UK, says Tony Jackson
+Escaped or released wild boar are becoming increasingly prevalent, advises Tony Jackson

-Today the largest population of wild boar now thrives in the Forest of Dean where there are well over 1,000 of them.
+Today the largest population of wild boar thrives in the Forest of Dean where there are well over 1,000 of them.
 They originate from a number that escaped from a farm near Ross-on-Wye in the 1990s and were supplemented by 60 animals which were dumped on the western edge of the Forest above the Wye valley.
 The two groups merged and, despite Forestry Commission culls, the estimate for the area for the period 2016–2017 is 1,562 wild boar.
+The Woodland Trust estimates that 2,600 animals are now living wild in several breeding populations around the UK.

 As far as rifles are concerned, the minimum calibre recommended is .270 and 160-gr bullet.
 Unlike a deer, the heart and lungs of a wild boar are small and set low down and forward in the ribcage.
-In addition, a wounded boar will seldom leave a blood trail.
 Head shots should be avoided as the skull is dense and the brain area relatively small.

-How dangerous are wild boar?
-Attacks against humans are extremely unlikely as these animals will usually vanish as soon as they detect a human presence.
-However, dog walkers should be alert to the fact that a sow with young can be aggressive in the presence of dogs and there have been several recorded attacks, including an unfortunate man who had the tip of his finger bitten off earlier this year.
+Boar usually vanish whenever they sense a human presence so it is unlikely for an human to come under attack.
+However, dogs are a different matter.
+A sow with young can be aggressive in the presence of dogs and there have been several recorded attacks, including an unfortunate man who had the tip of his finger bitten off.

 Wild boar facts